jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 * Insert the post to `categories` and `posts` hashes.
 * Generate categories, categories index and the index of all posts (in that order)

 And that's it!
-If you hit `bundle exec jekyll build` again, you'd get the following output:
+If you hit `bundle exec jekyll build` again, you'll get the following output:

 ```
 .